All posts by Jason Pedreza

 Data Duplication If it is run multiple times against the same S3 folder, it will load the data again, resulting in data duplication.
 It will not load the same file twice, preventing data duplication.

-By default, if there are any data or format issues with the specific files, the copy job will fail to ingest the files with a load error and log details to the system tables.
-The copy job will remain AUTO ON with new data files and will continue to ignore previously failed files.
+By default, if there are data or format issues with the specific files, the auto-copy job will fail to ingest the files with a load error and log details to the system tables.
+The auto-copy job will remain AUTO ON with new data files and will continue to ignore previously failed files.

-Amazon Redshift provides the following system tables for users to monitor or troubleshoot copy jobs as needed:
+Amazon Redshift provides the following system tables for users to monitor or troubleshoot auto-copy jobs as needed:

-• List copy jobs – Use SYS_COPY_JOB to list all the copy jobs stored in the database:
+• List auto-copy jobs – Use SYS_COPY_JOB to list the auto-copy jobs stored in the database:

 SELECT *